 - GoDaddy offers three different basic shared hosting plans, while Bluehost offers one.

-- All Bluehost-hosted customers use the cPanel interface to interact with their shared servers, while GoDaddy has a custom interface. cPanel is simpler and more intuitive, while GoDaddy’s interface is a bit more complicated but also has more features.
+- All Bluehost-hosted customers use the cPanel interface to interact with their shared servers, while GoDaddy has a custom interface. cPanel is simpler and more intuitive, while GoDaddy’s interface is a bit more complicated and has more features.

 - Bluehost offers unlimited POP3/IMAP email addresses and email storage along with their basic shared hosting plan.
 GoDaddy offers limited addresses and email storage.
-For many small and medium-sized businesses, this storage space is not sufficient and they need to purchase a separate email plan.
+This storage space is insufficient for many small and medium-sized businesses, and they need to purchase a separate email plan.

-- Bluehost offers free domain name registration along with your hosting package, while GoDaddy does not.
+- Bluehost offers free domain name registration and your hosting package, while GoDaddy does not.

 Bluehost vs. GoDaddy: Reliability and Security

 Both GoDaddy and Bluehost boast of 99.9% uptime guarantees, and both have experienced significant outages in recent years.
-For instance, a power failure in Provo, Utah caused Bluehost sites to be offline for several hours in May of 2010, while GoDaddy customers experienced major outages in September of 2012 because of a DNS outage.
+For instance, a power failure in Provo, Utah, caused Bluehost sites to be offline for several hours in May of 2010.
+GoDaddy customers experienced major outages in September of 2012 because of a DNS outage.
 The hacker group Anonymous claimed responsibility for the DNS outage.
-Both companies are frequent targets of electronic attacks, with the larger and higher profile GoDaddy being the more frequently-attacked of the two.
+Both companies are frequent targets of electronic attacks, with the larger and higher profile GoDaddy being the more frequently attacked of the two.

-Bluehost has three datacenters located in Utah, while GoDaddy has three major datacenters in the Phoenix/Scottsdale area, along with network operating centers that monitor global operations.
-Additional GoDaddy data centers are located in Los Angeles, Chicago, and Virginia, with interational datacenters in Amsterdam and Singapore.
-GoDaddy reports that it blocks about 2.5 million brute force attacks on its servers every hour.
+Bluehost has three data centers located in Utah, while GoDaddy has three major data centers in the Phoenix/Scottsdale area and network operating centers monitoring global operations.
+Additional GoDaddy data centers are located in Los Angeles, Chicago, and Virginia, with international datacenters in Amsterdam and Singapore.
+GoDaddy reports that it blocks about 2.5 million brute-force attacks on its servers every hour.

-In terms of basic hosting server set-up, the major difference between GoDaddy and Bluehost is that GoDaddy utilizes “clustered” hosting, which means that the hosting load is shared between multiple servers to better handle traffic spikes.
+Regarding basic hosting server setup, the major difference between GoDaddy and Bluehost is that GoDaddy utilizes “clustered” hosting, which means that the hosting load is shared between multiple servers to handle traffic spikes better.